neanias/everforest-nvim/README.md

   ---colored under curls will be used.
 If you also want to colour the foreground,
   ---set this option to `true`.
   spell_foreground = false,
+  ---Whether to show the EndOfBuffer highlight. show_eob = true,
   ---You can override specific highlights to use other groups or a hex colour.
   ---This function will be called with the highlights and colour palette tables.
   ---@param highlight_groups Highlights